Malta’s energy storage tech to stabilize electricity grids reliant on renewables gets $50 million – TechCrunch

 Malta is far from the only company developing long-duration storage to solve the variable power production problem caused by the build out of renewable energy.
 Fortune had a whole dang article (which is actually something I’d wanted to write) listing the multiple companies that are tackling the energy storage dilemma.

 They include companies like Energy Vault and Advanced Rail Energy Storage North America, which are both trying to use mechanical energy for long storage.
-In Energy Vault’s case that means using renewable power to lift huge one ton blocks of cement that can then be dropped to unleash that stored energy as power.
-ARES North America uses a similar concept, but instead of big honkin bricks, the company has trains that it moves to store and discharge energy.
+In Energy Vault’s case that means using renewable power to lift huge one-ton blocks of cement that can then be dropped to unleash that stored energy as power.
+ARES North America uses a similar concept, but instead of big honkin’ bricks, the company has trains that it moves to store and discharge energy.

-Closer to Malta’s Cambridge, Mass. base of operations, a company called Form Energy is working on… something… that would compete with Malta’s energy storage system.
-That business was launched by some energy storage superstars, who previously had stints at companies like Tesla, the failed big battery tech developer Aquion, and A123 Systems (a granddaddy of the lithium ion battery revolution).
+Closer to Malta’s Cambridge, Massachusetts base of operations, a company called Form Energy is working on… something… that would compete with Malta’s energy storage system.
+That business was launched by some energy storage superstars, who previously had stints at companies like Tesla, the failed big battery tech developer Aquion and A123 Systems (a granddaddy of the lithium ion battery revolution).

-Malta’s system is able to discharge 100 megawatts over ten hours, which is equivalent to one gigawatt hour of production at a price tag that’s about price competitive with lithium ion batteries, according to Swaminathan.
+Malta’s system is able to discharge 100 megawatts over 10 hours, which is equivalent to one gigawatt hour of production at a price tag that’s about price competitive with lithium ion batteries, according to Swaminathan.

-The company is currently working on its first commercial scale plant, which it expects to commission in the 2024 or 2025 timeframe.
+The company is currently working on its first commercial scale plant, which it expects to commission in the 2024 or 2025 time frame.

-Meanwhile it’s competitors are already supplying power from pretty massive storage projects.
+Meanwhile its competitors are already supplying power from pretty massive storage projects.
 Energy Vault has had a demonstration unit connected to the Swiss national utility grid that can discharge roughly 35 megawatt hours onto the grid, according to the company.

 Companies like Proman like Malta because it can provide a ready customer for its chemicals and natural gas.

-“There is an exponential global need for long-duration, low-cost energy storage solutions, and we are excited to work with the Malta team and our new partners to progress Malta’s highly scalable and technically robust solution,” said David Cassidy, Chief Executive of Proman, in a statement.
+“There is an exponential global need for long-duration, low-cost energy storage solutions, and we are excited to work with the Malta team and our new partners to progress Malta’s highly scalable and technically robust solution,” said David Cassidy, chief executive of Proman, in a statement.
 “Alongside our investment, Proman will bring complementary design, engineering and construction expertise to the Malta PHES technology as we begin work with Malta on a commercial scale plant.”